lerenn/asyncapi-codegen/README.md

 }
 ```

-Then you can use each applicatin independently:
+Then you can use each application independently:

 ```golang
 err := appV1.SubscribeHello(context.Background(), func(_ context.Context, msg v1.HelloMessage, _ bool) {